hyojeong-son/hyojeongson.github.io/_pages/about.md

-Hello!
-I'm Hyojeong Son, a 4th-year PhD student in the Department of Mathematics at the University of Washington, where I work with my advisor, Professor Christopher Hoffman.
-My research focuses on probability theory, particularly particle models such as sandpiles and activated random walks.
-Recently, I’ve been exploring stable matchings with correlated preferences.
-I’m passionate about expanding my understanding of probability and look forward to learning from new ideas and challenging problems.
+Hello! 👋 I’m Hyojeong Son, a 4th-year PhD student in the Department of Mathematics at the University of Washington, where I work with my advisor, Professor Christopher Hoffman.
+I’m enthusiastic about probability theory, with a particular focus on particle models like sandpiles and activated random walks.
+I also enjoy exploring other areas of probability and recently have been working on stable matchings with correlated preferences.
+I’m eager to keep learning and growing through new ideas and interesting problems.

 I earned my Bachelor's degree from Stony Brook University and a Master's degree from Washington University in St. Louis.